zoeyj3/2216_documentation/docs/general-operations.md

 !!!
 Note "This section is designed for Chrome browser"

-      If you are using Firefox or Microsoft Edge, the steps may differ slightly.
+      If you are using Firefox or Microsoft Edge, the steps may be different.
 Please refer to Google Drive documentation for instructions.

 ### Via email ###